Think your milk devouring little slice of heaven is ready to explore the fabulous world of FOOD?!

 They will benefit greatly in the long run and actually have a much lower risk of choking in the future.

-Breastfed babies might lack some iron compared to formula fed babies because
+TIP: Breastfed babies might lack some iron compared to formula-fed babies because

 Their primary source of nutrition will still be milk.
 Trying different textures and flavors teach them to enjoy a variety of foods, so, later on, they are less likely to become picky eaters.

-•Gradually increase the amount of food as your child shows you signs of wanting more.
+Start slow and gradually increase the amount of food you offer as your child shows signs of wanting more.
 By the time they are about 8-9 months old, they should be enjoying a wide variety of different foods about 2-3 times a day.

 Introduce the same kind of foods that you eat, such as similar flavors and spices.